 Assessment Details Weight (%) Pass Mark

-Assessment 1 Essay (60% of Total) 60 40%
+Assessment 1 Essay (60% of Total) 60 1

-Assessment 2: Exam (40% of Total) 40 40%
+Assessment 2: Exam (40% of Total) 40 1

-UL210801: Terrorism and Unconventional Warfare.
-Module Leader: Callum McCormick
+UL210801: Terrorism and Unconventional Warfare (20 credits):

 This module examines the various political, historical and economic contexts of international terrorism and other forms of unconventional warfare, in conjunction with contemporary theories on the nature of the phenomenon.
-The course also examines historical and current approaches to and theories of counter-terrorism and counter-insurgency.
+The course also examines historical and current approaches to and theories of counter-terrorism and counterinsurgency.

 Assessment Details Weight (%) Pass Mark

-Assessment 1: Essay (50% of Total) 50 40%
+Assessment 1: Essay (50% of Total) 50 1

-Assessment 2: Exam (50% of Total) 50 40%
+Assessment 2: Exam (50% of Total) 50 1

-UF710840: The Consumerist Society.
-Module Leader: Rebecca Smith their knowledge of theoretical approaches to consumption and critically evaluate motivations to consume beyond basic needs, within a global, political and social framework.
+UF710840: The Consumerist Society: Rebecca Smith

+This module will provide an historical overview of the emergence of the consumer society from traditional patterns of consumption to modern consumerism.
+Students will develop their knowledge of theoretical approaches to consumption and critically evaluate motivations to consume beyond basic needs, within a global, political and social framework.
 Students will then critically evaluate the impact or influences of modern consumer culture on individuals, the natural world and community structures, with a particular focus on rural communities.